mahwood/road_documentation_exercise/ToniVD.md

 ## Coding and Waffle...charts :)

-I don't know how to make a waffle by programming but, there are waffle charts in Python.
-These wcharts are used to represent progress or percentages with a grid.
+I don't know how to make a waffle by programming but, there are **waffle charts** in Python.
+Waffle charts are used to represent progress or percentages with a grid.
 You can generate waffle charts in Python using the [PyWaffle](https://pywaffle.readthedocs.io/en/latest/) package:

 ```
 $ pip install pywaffle